How to Fight Chargebacks

 Midigator Case Study

-How much does it cost an eCommerce merchant to fight 600 monthly chargebacks?
+How much does it cost the average ecommerce merchant to fight 600 monthly chargebacks?

 |With Manual Processes||With Technology|

 Technology cost 45% less than manual processes!